hellflame/argparse/README.md

 1. in the middle of arguments, `--play-list 2 xxxxxxxx --update`, if the argument before it is not an Array argument, won't parse `url` in this case: `--user-ids id1 id2 url --update`
 2. after another single value PositionalArgument, `--mode login username password` , the last `password` will be parsed as second PositionalArgument

-So, use it carefully, it cause fusion sometime, which is the same as Python Version of argparse
+So, use it carefully, it may __confuse__ (for the users), which is the same as Python Version of argparse

 #### 6. ArgumentValidate